Syncano/website/pages/blog/2014-10-24-docker-workflow-fig-sh/index.md

   image: redis
 ```

-<p>Of course you can do more things, like forwarding ports by choosing the <em>ports</em> field , mounting directories using the <em>volumes</em> field, and linking containers with <em>links</em>.
+Of course you can do more things, like forwarding ports by choosing the _ports_ field , mounting directories using the _volumes_ field, and linking containers with _links_.
 It's really intuitive!
-You can read more about configuration options in the <a href="http://www.fig.sh/yml.html">fig.yml reference</a>.</p>
+You can read more about configuration options in the <a href="http://www.fig.sh/yml.html">fig.yml reference</a>.

-<p>Now for a less-simple example.
-Here's how you can migrate your first nightmarish bash script to fig.yml.</p>
+Now for a less-simple example.
+Here's how you can migrate your first nightmarish bash script to fig.yml.

 ```javascript
 postgres: